datagrok/dialogue/DESIGN.md

 # Design

+## Documents should be canonicalizable

+- For every given representation of document and annotations, there should be only one way to serialize it.
+    - A set of annotations must have a canonical order

 ## Hash of a document

 - ~~`H(D) = H(H(C_1)|H(...)|H(C_i))`~~ No, because corpora could be split an arbitrary number of ways, destroying canonicalization.
 - `H(D) = H(C_1|...|C_i)` The hash of a document includes the hash of the concatenation of all of its corpora.
-A Document might elect not to transmit all corpora, but the hash is still a function of it.
+A Document might elect not to include all corpora, but the hash is still a function of it.
     - Does this imply the hash of a Document consisting of a single corpus could be equivalent to the hash of that corpus?
 Probably not, docs could contain more

-## Encrypted by default, even when audience is "public."
+## All messages MUST be encrypted, even when audience is "public."

 - Hinders opportunistic eavesdropping.
-- Simplifies implementation (but makes processing expensive).
+- Simplifies implementation (but makes processing more expensive).
 - Eliminates the temptation to be lazy about encryption.
 - Make encrypted content the exception rather than a nefarious act that raises suspicion.
-- "Public" avatar will be included with spec.
+- A "public" avatar that anyone may use to send "open" messages will be included with spec.
+- All weak-security messages are rejected, foiling social hacks like "really, it's me, I just lost my key."

+## Data is authentic by default.

+- Signatures on all messages make it easy to reject fraudulent messages and spam.
+- "Off-the-record" communication is still important and must be possible, but it should be an edge-case.

 ## Addressing a document to a set of people